 Welcome to Fifth grade!
 It probably seems like just yesterday you were anxiously sending your child to kindergarten and now they are in their last year of elementary school.
-We will be working hard to ensure that your child has a great year socially and academically so they move into middle school well prepared and confident.
+We are committed to:

 Mr. Mayer (Special Education)

 I have taught at Nottingham since 2016.
 I am originally from Milwaukee, Wisconsin teaching in Milwaukee Public Schools.
 I spent 35 years in Milwaukee teaching special education students and reading intervention students at all grade levels.
 At the same time, I taught at Cardinal Stritch University in the Reading and Language Arts Center diagnosing reading difficulties and teaching reading clinic students.
 This September (2020) will mark the beginning of my 42nd year teaching students.
 I received my BSE from the University of Wisconsin in 1980 and my MA from Cardinal Stritch University in 1985.
 I have numerous post-graduate credits in curriculum and instruction.
 I am looking forward to the 2020-2021 school year(s) and seeing all of you at school.